 How does the points/scoring system work?

-Students earn points for learning and revising content.
+Students can earn points for learning and revising Education Perfect content.

 The scoring system also rewards you for revising the words you have already learnt.
-The day after you first learn a word, you can revise the same word to earn yourself a second star.
+The day after you first learn a word/item, you can revise the same word/item to earn yourself a second star.
 Each new star gives you another point.
-The stars can be earned after increasing periods of time, as illustrated in the following table:
+Stars can be earned after increasing periods of time, as illustrated in the following table: